icerockdev/codelabs.kmp.icerock.dev/giphy-app-1-en.md

 The project template has a sample of several features as well as.

 ### Use this template
-To use this template you have to go on [GitHub репозиторий шаблона moko-template](https://github.com/icerockdev/moko-template) and press a green button `Use this template`.
+To use this template you have to go on [GitHub repo moko-template](https://github.com/icerockdev/moko-template) and press a green button `Use this template`.
 As the result, you create a new repository according to the last commit of  `master` branch of `moko-template` project.

 After succefull creation you should clone this rep:  `git clone <git url of repo>`.